30 Fastest Online Programs to Get a Bachelor’s Degree Quickly

 17. Hospitality Management Degrees

 Love to host?
-Hospitality management teaches you how to run hotels, restaurants, and resorts — including business management, food science, hygiene, and safety.
+By studying a hospitality management bachelor's teaches you how to run hotels, restaurants, and resorts — including business management, food science, hygiene, and safety.

 Graduates typically go on to work in hotel and restaurant management, operations, or sales.
 The median annual wage for lodging managers in 2021 was $59,430 (BLS).